- Good Office Chair (such as THIS MODEL HERE) will not help you treat scoliosis, but it may help to prevent further unbalance.

-This is a sturdy, ergonomic chair that offers a wide range of adjustments that will ensure your comfort while giving you lasting support.
+This is a sturdy, ergonomic chair that offers a wide range of adjustments that will ensure your comfort while giving you lasting assistance.

 Fully adjustable – The headrest adjusts up and down and on a 45-degree tilt.
 The lumbar support adjusts both up and down and in and out.
 The adjustable armrests adjust up and down, in and out, and back and forth.
-The seat-height and tilt are also adjustable.
+The seat height and tilt are also modifiable.

 Ergonomic – Using expert advice and everyday experience, Sihoo designed this chair to give support to the entire spine.